 Clothes with labels removed will not be considered for consignment unless they are extremely unique.

-Shoes with added insoles will not be considered for consignment.
+Shoes with added insoles or toe marks will not be considered for consignment.

 We do not accept intimate wear (bras, undergarments or lingerie), bathing suits or sleep wear.

 At this time we do not accept men’s wear-sorry.

 It is the responsibility of the consignee to prepare their articles for sale.
 All items MUST be laundered.
 All pockets must be emptied.

 Once you have chosen articles for consignment, contact us by email to book a appointment.